jagodevreede/semver-check/README.md

 - Changing the java version of the compiled classes to a higher version.
 - Removal of a public class, method, field or static variable.
 - Removal of a resource file (Not implemented yet)
-- Removal of an annotation on a public API (Not implemented yet)
+- Removal of an annotation on a public API

 ### Minor
 - Addition of a public class, method, field or static variable.
-- Removal of an annotation on a non public API (Not implemented yet)
+- Removal of an annotation on a non public API

 ## Patch
 - Any change that changes the byte code